Do Ryzen CPUs Come With Coolers And Thermal Paste?

 If the cooler and CPU aren’t connected with thermal paste, the heat transfer won’t be adequate to maintain the proper operating temperature.

-And if it doesn’t have a cooler, it won’t be able to cool effectively at all.
+And if it doesn’t have a cooler, it won’t be able to cool effectively.
 For this reason, you must install a cooler and thermal paste with it.

-Do Ryzen CPUs Come With Coolers and Thermal Paste?
+Do Ryzen Processors Come With Coolers and Thermal Paste?

 Some Ryzen CPUs come with coolers and thermal paste, depending on the model.
 One that includes a cooling solution will state which cooler it includes on the side of the box, while one that doesn’t include a cooler will have a note on the box stating “thermal solution sold separately.”